maxandersen/developers.home-assistant/docs/auth_api.md

 This page will describe the steps required for your application to authorize against and integrate with Home Assistant instances.
 [See a demo](https://hass-auth-demo.glitch.me) powered by our helper lib [home-assistant-js-websocket](https://github.com/home-assistant/home-assistant-js-websocket).

-Each user has their own instance of Home Assistant which gives each user control over their own data.
+Each user has their own instance of Home Assistant which gives each user control over their own data and access token on their profile page, i.e. https://hassio.local:8123/profile.
 However, we also wanted to make it easy for third party developers to create applications that allow users to integrate with Home Assistant.
 To achieve this, we have adopted the [OAuth 2 specification][oauth2-spec] combined with the [OAuth 2 IndieAuth extension][indieauth-spec] for generating clients.

 ## Clients